Michael Joseph Carney Thomas Busby1

 Michael Carney & James Morrison – The Peeler’s Jacket, The Duke of Leinster5

-This particular performance of the first tune presumably a source for Willie Clancy’s 78rpm Gael-Linn recording in the late 50s where he called it Ríl Mhichíl Uí Cheithearnaigh, although later taking to calling it The Ravelled Hank of Yarn, an older title and the one by which it is most commonly known today.
+This particular performance of the first tune was presumably the source for Willie Clancy’s 78rpm Gael-Linn recording in the late 50s where he called it Ríl Mhichíl Uí Cheithearnaigh, although later taking to calling it The Ravelled Hank of Yarn, an older title and the one by which it is most commonly known today.

 An in-depth biography of Michael Carney may be found at the ‘Lives of the Pipers’ web resource.